johste93/gbj.entitydb/README.md

 > Reduce code repetition: Addressable Assets Property fields are very difficult to render in custom editor windows.
 Because of this the project has more WET code than I'm comfortable with.

-> Make it easier to change where tables and constants are saved.
+> Make it easier to change where tables are saved.

 > Autogenerate TableViews